2026 Grazing Expo

 • Absolutely!
 The whole family is welcome!
 We’re actively working to provide a “Kids Korral” for conference attendees.
 Please keep in mind that additional Banquet tickets must be purchased for each individual planning to attend.

-• Unfortunately, we are only offering a full conference registration option for this year’s convention.
+• Unfortunately, we are only offering a full conference registration option for this year’s event.

 • Drink stations throughout the event

-• Appetizers and 2 drink tickets for the Thursday social
+• Appetizers and non-alcoholic drinks at the Thursday social

 • Finger foods and other snacks during breaks on both Friday and Saturday

 • Absolutely!
-Trade show booths can be purchased individually for $500 (or $150 for local makers).
+Trade show booths can be purchased individually for $500.
 Trade show passes are $100 each and should be purchased for each individual planning to man the booth.

 • A room block has been created on-site at the Billings Hotel and Convention Center for $115/night, including continental breakfast.